-Mr. Thomas presented an information update on the Higher Education Emergency Relief Fund (HEERF) as the final agenda item.
-He directed the Committee to the meeting materials containing a detailed summary of how the funds were awarded and disbursed during the program term.
+Higher Education Emergency Relief Funds (HEERF) Update - Information a detailed summary of how the funds were awarded and disbursed during the program term.
 He noted that out of the \$103,186,649 allocation received by the University, \$43,021,581 went directly to student emergency financial aid grants.
 A total of 18,683 students received payments.

-He noted that all funds had been awarded and disbursed in strict accordance with the requirements issued by the Department of Education, and the program would be closed on June 30, 2023.
+Mr. Thomas presented an information update on the Higher Education Emergency Relief Fund requirements issued by the Department of Education, and the program would be closed on June